Film Noir · The Grammar of Shadow

 How to watch noir

 The next noir you put on, mute the plot for a minute and just read the image.
-Where is the fill light missing?
-What's casting bars across a face?
-Is the horizon level?
-Who does the camera make you look up to?
+Find the missing fill.
+Look for bars laid across a face.
+Check whether the horizon sits level, and notice who the camera makes you look up to.
 The frame will tell you who's trapped — and it'll tell you first.

 On accuracy